This advisory announces multiple security vulnerabilities that were found in several Jenkins plugins.

 Exclusion-plugin wasn’t protecting itself from unauthorized access to list and release resource locks that on-going builds have held.
 Jenkins project would like to thank mwebber for finding this issue.

-SECURITY-58 is rated low as it requires an attacker to have local access to the Jenkins master.
+SECURITY-58 is rated low as it requires an attacker to have local access to the Jenkins controller.
 Subversion itself does not store passwords securely anyway.

 SECURITY-53 is rated medium, as it allows anyone with access to Jenkins to mount an attack.
 However, the impact of the attack is limited, as it can only cause builds to fail and leads to no privilege escalation nor data loss.